Representer Theorem

 which doesn’t depend on $\beta_i$ and $y_i$.
 Then it doesn’t depend on how I represent $g$.
 Then this is well defined.
 This property does a lot of stuff work with the Mercer kernel.
 In kernel trick, you can take an algorithm and then Kernelize it.

-Representer Theorem: Makes regression over RKHS works
+Representer Theorem: Makes regression over RKHS work

 $$ \begin{aligned} \hat{f}=\arg \min ||y-f(x)||^2+\lambda||f||_K^2 \\ \end{aligned} $$